gnuprivacyguard/sanitize-discord-messages/README.md

 ## Doesn't work?

 In the case it changed, please make an issue with their replies and I will look into it.
-(For your own safety dont append the messages list!)
+(For your own safety dont append the list with your messages or message IDs!)

 ## Licenses